ntmoore/ntmoore.github.io/notes/cwd_plants.md

-#CWD prion in plants</ </
+#CWD prion in plants

 Sent to MN Outdoor news, Dec 2017.
 Note, a staff member at the Minnesota Department of Health told me in conversation that NOBODY should be eating prions, and I wouldn't be crazy to build an 8 foot fence around my garden.
+I sent similar letters to Target, Land of Lakes, Cargill, General Mills etc.  No response...

 ***